Ravan096/Ravan096/README.md

 - 🌱 I’m currently learning **.NET**

-- 👨‍💻 All of my projects are available at https://lakshmanportfolio2023.netlify.app/ .
+- 👨‍💻 All of my projects are available at https://lakshmanportfolio2023.netlify.app/ or https://lakshmanportfolio2024.netlify.app/ .

 - 📝 I regularly write articles on [comming soon](comming soon)